50 Holden Street

 Our staff are part of the Rhode Island Consortium for Autism Research and Treatment (RI-CART).

 Our Early Childhood/Family Services Clinic serves infants, toddlers and pre-school age children with behavioral, developmental, and/or emotional concerns.
-Our clinical staff includes professionals in clinical and developmental psychology, clinical social work, clinical nurse specialists, and occupational therapy.
+Our clinical staff includes professionals in clinical and developmental psychology, social work, nurse specialists, and occupational therapy.

 Our program specializes in: